FedeDC512/landing-page/README.md

-# Landing Page
+# KoalaCoding Co.
+Landing Page
-The landing page consists of a hero section with a header, main text, and image, followed by a section displaying information, a quote section, a call-to-action section, and a footer.
-The design is minimalistic and uses a blue color scheme.
+This project features a landing page for a fictitious company, KoalaCoding Co., designed and developed using HTML and CSS.
+The landing page includes an interactive header with the company name, logo, and placeholder links.
+Additionally, it features an "Welcome" section with descriptive text and an image, an "About Us" section showcasing four images with corresponding text, a section displaying a company quote, and a call-to-action section inviting users to choose KoalaCoding Co. with a dedicated "Choose us!" button.
+Finally, the page includes a footer with my name.